Developing a mobile app is a different thing and marketing it is totally different.

-If you don’t want to invest your money in a website development, you can go for a micro website.
-A micro website contains only 2-3 webpages that talks about the services & products offered by you.
+If you don’t want to invest your money in website development, you can go for a micro website.
+A micro website contains only 2-3 webpages that talk about the services & products offered by you.

 Having a micro website where you can post some useful information about your app and leave the app download link, will help you to increase the number of downloads for your mobile application.

 If social media is not a part of your marketing plan, then you need to think about it again.